 WebDAQ Series hardware can be configured to start automatically when power is applied, instead of requiring users to press the POWER button.
 This is useful if the WebDAQ is operating in a remote location and a power loss occurs.
-This "power-on mode" is enabled by removing a 2-pin jumper (labeled W1) from the WebDAQ circuit board.
+To enable this "power-on mode", remove the 2-pin jumper (labeled W1) from the WebDAQ circuit board.

 When jumper W1 is removed, the device does not shutdown completely unless the power adapter is unplugged from the device or power source.